amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 for that purpose, but for now current approach should suffice.
 If you run the game now, you'll notice the paddles are able to "fall" off the edges of the game area.

-To fix this, we'll make sure the paddle's anchor point never gets out of the arena.
-But as the anchor point is in the middle of the sprite, we also need to add a margin for the paddle to not go halfway out of the screen.
+To fix this, we need to limit the paddle's movement to the arena border with a minimum and maximum value.
+But as the anchor point of the paddle is in the middle of the sprite, we also need to offset that limit by half the height of the sprite for the paddles not to go halfway out of the screen.
-Therefore, we will border the y value of the transform from `ARENA_HEIGHT - PADDLE_HEIGHT * 0.5` (the top of the screen but a little bit lower) to `PADDLE_HEIGHT * 0.5` (the bottom of the screen but a little bit higher).
+Therefore, we will clamp the **y** value of the transform from `ARENA_HEIGHT - PADDLE_HEIGHT * 0.5` (the top of the arena minus the offset) to `PADDLE_HEIGHT * 0.5` (the bottom of the arena plus the offset).

 Our run function should now look something like this: